Achievable logoAchievable logo

 Total +$2,700

-This example illustrates the gain potential of this strategy.
-Although the call hedge cost $300, the investor made a significant return as the market fell.
-The further the market falls, the more the investor makes.
-Of course, the premium must be factored in, which reduces the stock gain.
+This example shows the upside of the strategy: the further the stock falls, the more the short stock profits (though the call premium reduces the net gain).
 If the market price fell to $0, the investor would realize their maximum gain ($7,700 in this example).

 Let’s try another example: